-It is a fine example of the simple lines and complexity of fine woodworking, but for Deitch, a former Sgt.
+It is a fine example of the complexity, yet simple lines, of fine woodworking, but for Deitch, a former Sgt.
 1st Class in the U.S. Army, it represents "milestones."

 He explains.
 "I think I am sawing a straight line."
 He doesn't realize it's not.
 Again and again he puts his hand around the handle of the saw and pulls back.

-"I had never-ending trouble with the saw," says Deitch, explaining he received "pretty severe TBI" -- traumatic brain injury -- from a rocket-propelled grenade, that interferes with his hand-eye perspective.
+"I had never-ending trouble with the saw," says Deitch, explaining he received "pretty severe TBI" -- traumatic brain injury -- from a rocket-propelled grenade.
+As a result, his hand-eye perspective isn't right.

-He says when woodworking, he becomes totally immersed in the task before him, forgetting everything else, including the unwanted memories of multiple tours in Iraq and Afghanistan.
+He says that when woodworking he becomes totally immersed in the task before him, forgetting everything else, including the bad memories of multiple tours in Iraq and Afghanistan.

 "Its very rare to find anything ... that makes your head quiet," says Deitch, who also suffers from post-traumatic stress disorder.